trifectatechfoundation/trifectatech-website/content/blog/Tail calls project goal.md

 +++

-Tail calls in rust have been talked about for a long time, but especially from the outside it looks like very little progress has been made.
+Tail calls in Rust have been talked about for a long time, but especially from the outside it looks like very little progress has been made.
 Let's change that!

 <!-- more -->